jparbros/DaVinci-LMS/README.markdown

 The website will be available at [localhost:3000](localhost:3000)

+## Configuration

+DaVinci LMS will send an email to users when their account is created.
+If you want those messages to be sent you will need to configure ActionMailer.
+You have many options.
+For example, you can Gmail or Sendgrid or Sendmail, etc.

+Configure Gmail by defining:

+* ENV['DOMAIN_NAME']
+* ENV['GMAIL_USERNAME']
+* ENV['GMAIL_PASSWORD']

+Configure Sendmail by defining:

+* ENV['SENDGRID_USERNAME']
+* ENV['SENDGRID_PASSWORD']

+The database will need to be configured too.
+Take a look at `config/mongoid.yml`.

 ## How to contribute

 Take a look at the [issues](https://github.com/Nerian/DaVinci-LMS/issues) and pick one that you like.
 Feel free to ask questions.
 You may also propose things; just open an issue and we will talk about it.